Tasa koreana: Male spider

-Tasa are small spiders resemble the genera Helicius and Pseudicius, but differs in its general morphology.
+Tasa are small spiders resemble members of the genera Helicius and Pseudicius in overall appearance but are separated by details of the copulatory organs.
 The male Tasa koreana is between 3.2 and 4.5 mm in length.
-The spider's body is divided into two main parts: a cephalothorax and an abdomen.
+The spider's body is divided into two main parts: a forward cephalothorax and, behind that, an abdomen.
 Its carapace, the hard upper part of the cephalothorax, is between 1.56 and 1.9 mm long and between 1.1 and 1.33 mm wide.
 It is an elongated and flat shape.
-The top is dark brown and covered in a scattering of black and white hairs.
-It has a short long pit, or fovea, that is indistinct.
-Its eye field is black and has a few short black hairs around it.
+The dorsal surface is dark, with mixed pale and dark short hairs, or setae, rather than a bare cuticle.
+It has a short longitudinal fovea that is indistinct.
+The eye region is darker than the surrounding carapace and bordered by dark setae.
 The underside of the cephalothorax, or sternum, is dark brown.
 The part of its face known as its clypeus is also brown.
 Its mouthparts include its brown or dark brown chelicerae, which have two teeth at the front and one tooth at the back, its dark yellowish-brown or black labium, which is as wide as it is long, and dark brown or yellowish-brown maxillae.

 The male has an abdomen that is between 1.7 and 2.28 mm long and between 0.98 and 1.38 mm wide.
 It is a grey-white or dark brown oval that is covered in many white and a few black hairs.
-Some specimen have been found with two faint light brown stripes running down the top.
+Some specimens have been found with two faint light brown stripes running down the top.
 It has brown or greyish-brown spinnerets that are used to spin webs.
 While its front legs are entirely dark brown, its remaining legs are yellowish-brown with patches that are darker.
 Its pedipalps, sensory organs near its mouth, are brown.

 The male's copulatory organs include a smooth cymbium and palpal bulb, the latter marked by a small projection about halfway down, that are similar in size.
 The palpal bulb blends into a rather thick hooked embolus at the top.
 The palpal tibia is small and has a spike, or apophysis, that looks like a kitchen knife with a serrated edge.
 At the base of the tibial apophysis is a number of other smaller spikes.